idea456/my-redux/README.md

 ### getState()
 Returns the current state.
 If there are multiple reducers, returns an key-value object in which the keys represents the state names and the values are the current states for each particular reducer.

-### subscribe()
+### subscribe(handler)
-Subscribes a listener, which is executed after the state has been reduced.
-Listeners are functions which is executed after the store has finished dispatching.
+Subscribes a listener/handler, which is executed after the state has been reduced.
+Listeners/Handlers are functions which is executed after the store has finished dispatching.

 ### replaceReducer()
 A helper function which replaces the current reducer.